amit-dhakad/contact-keeper/README.md

 # contact-keeper
-This is react an node app, Keep your contacts safe.
+This is react and node app, Keep your contacts safe.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).